kor1andr/Project-2/README.txt

 [How to Compile]
     - In the terminal, type "make"
 [How to Run]
-    1) Run the main program 'oss' with default parameters: ./ oss
+    1) Run the main program 'oss' with default parameters: ./oss
         - This will launch 5 workers, up to 2 at a time, each for 3 econds, with 0.1 seconds between launches.
         - OR -
     2) Type "-h" for detailed instructions/help.